What Does Carpal Tunnel Feel Like?

 While there’s not just one cause of carpal tunnel syndrome, the pain or discomfort you feel may be a direct result of the irritation or damage to the median nerve that the following conditions or circumstances cause.

-• Bone formation – Bone formation or deformation due to fractures, dislocation, or arthritis cause the small bones in your wrist to interact with the carpal tunnel differently than they’re supposed to.
+• Bone formation – Bone formation or deformation due to fractures, dislocation, or arthritis causes the small bones in your wrist to interact with the carpal tunnel differently than they’re supposed to.
 This can put pressure on the median nerve.
 Additionally, some people have genetically smaller carpal tunnels and may be prone to carpal tunnel syndrome.

 • Gender – Carpal tunnel syndrome is more often found in women.
 This may be due to their naturally smaller wrists and naturally smaller carpal tunnels.